23 Containers library [containers]

 Complexity: Constant.

-explicit list(size_type n, const Allocator& = Allocator());
+constexpr explicit list(size_type n, const Allocator& = Allocator());

-Preconditions: T is Cpp17DefaultInsertable into *this.
+Preconditions: T is Cpp17DefaultInsertable into list.

 Effects: Constructs a list with n default-inserted elements using the specified allocator.